top of page

 Eligibility

-To be eligible for this Program, including the Year-End ribbons and prizes, a rider must:
+To be eligible for this Program a rider must:

-• be Eventing at the EV85 level or above.
+• be competing at an EC-sanctioned horse trial in Ontario at the EV85 level or above.

-The top-placing Junior competitor at each Horse Trial will be identified as the Junior with the lowest final score provided by the competition scorers combined with a coefficient calculation to account for any disproportionate effort, difficulty and commitment associated with riding at the higher levels.
+For the purposes of this program, the top-placing competitor at each Horse Trial will be identified as the Junior with the lowest final score provided by the competition scorers, combined with a coefficient calculation to account for any disproportionate effort, difficulty and commitment associated with Juniors who are competing at the higher levels.

 The coefficients are as follows: EV85: 1.0; EV90: .95; EV100: .90; EV105: .85 and EV110:.80.